Daily Swim Club Rules

 - All Dolphin swimmers must wear a fluorescent orange Dolphin Swim cap during the swim.
 This helps us easily identify which swimmers are part of our swim and which swimmers are part of a different group.
 (Yes, there are more swimmers out in the bay than you think!)
 You can purchase one on the morning of the swim if you bring an extra $5-$10.

 - Some swims have a small extra cost.
 For example, sometimes we need to hire a boat or a bus to get you to the starting point!
 Pay attention to the emails from the Swim Commissioner if your swim has any additional fees.

-- The Swim Sign-Up sheet goes up in the club about two week before the swim date.
+- The Swim Sign-Up sheet is posted on groups.io about two week before the swim date.
 Please sign up as soon as you know you want to participate so we can get a feeling for how many pilots we will need.
-If you sign up and then know you won’t be able to participate after all, cross your name off the Sign-Up Sheet.
+If you sign up and then know you won’t be able to participate after all, email email@example.com.

-- Even if you had previously signed-up for the swim, you must still come to the club the morning of the swim to officially register and get your swim number written on your arm.
+- You must check in at the club the morning of the swim to officially register and get your swim number written on your arm.
 If this is your first Dolphin swim of the year bring:

 - Dolphin Swim Club Fee (see above for description)

 - Your USMS Membership Card either printed or in electronic form. (see above for description)

 - Any additional Transportation or Special Event fee